AryanSrivastavaGit/1st-year-mini-project/README.md

-count prime and composite.py, this folder contain a python code which can count the number of prime and composite numbers between the two numbers entered by user.
-1st semester project.
+# count prime and composite.py,
+This file contains a Python code that can count the number of prime and composite numbers between the two numbers entered by the user.